 Different Car Seat Types: How To Choose The Best One For Your Child

-Safety features is another essential thing you need to look out for in a top-performing seat so make sure to keep the following things in mind:
+Safety features are another essential thing you need to look out for in a top-performing seat so make sure to keep the following things in mind:

-- It should not be on car seat recalls list.
+- It should not be on the car seat recalls list

 Here are the types of car seats you should be aware of:

 This type of safety seat is made especially for infants and positioned facing the rear of your vehicle.
 It can be used by newborns until they reach the weight and height limit of the seat, usually until they are two years old.
 It usually comes with a base or can be directly strapped in your vehicle, and doubles as a carrier.

 Depending on how fast your baby grows, you can use it for up to twenty-four months.
 Once your precious angel outgrows an infant safety seat, it's time to shift to a car seat designed for toddlers and older babies.